 Analyzing Alcoa's Unusual Options Activity

-Shares of Alcoa (NYSE:AA) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $37.7.
+Shares of Alcoa (NYSE:AA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $38.46.

 - Sentiment: BEARISH